Delegate Onboarding announcement

 TL;DR

-• StarkNet’s Governance mechanism implements Delegation of voting power
+• Starknet’s Governance mechanism implements Delegation of voting power

 • Delegation enables a system in which where token-holders who take economic stake in the network, elect Delegates who take social stake in the community

-• All are welcome to receive delegation and participate in governance as a StarkNet Delegate: to signal your willingness to receive delegation, please post your delegate profile on the linked Delegate profile thread
+• All are welcome to receive delegation and participate in governance as a Starknet Delegate: to signal your willingness to receive delegation, please post your delegate profile on the linked Delegate profile thread

 • Information about delegate responsibilities can be viewed on the Delegate expectations post